Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\para{Temporally neighboring videos.} Given a short term face video, we cut it into $J+1$ clips, each with $T$ frames, and randomly select one as the main input $\mathbf{x^a}$.
+Given a short facial video, we cut it into $J+1$ clips, each with $T$ frames, and randomly select one as the main input $\mathbf{x^a}$.
 In this session, we study the attributes of these temporal neighbors.

-\emph{Augmentation:} we notice that for $\mathbf{x^a}$'s neighbors, they are only applied with the loss $\mathcal L_\text{fa}$, but are not augmented and applied with other losses ($\mathcal L_\text{fc}$, $\mathcal L_\text{fr}$, $\mathcal L_\text{vr}$).
-This is because the rPPG signals among neighboring video clips are very similar, there is no need to repeat the augmentation process to every one of them.
-To support our claim, we apply all loss terms to both $\mathbf {x^a}$ and its neighbors, and denote this by Ours-expand in Table \ref{table9}.
-Only slight improvement can be observed by comparing it to Ours.
-Considering the computation increase, we do not recommend it.